AlanRockefeller/inat.label.py/README.md

 The script generates herbarium labels with the following information:

-- Scientific Name (in italics)
+- Scientific Name (in bold italics)
-- Common Name
+- Common Name (which is occasionally set to the scientific name, and if it's a higher level taxonomic rank it will be more complete than what is in the Scientific Name field)
 - iNaturalist Observation Number
 - iNaturalist URL
 - Location